 Cons:

-- Modular pricing, with communications and issue management as separate cost lines
+- Modular pricing, with communications, SMS and issue management as separately priced add-ons

 5. Jambo: simple tracking for natural resources projects